Public Inquiries: 919-527-6300

 800-682-5903 or 336-386-8241

-Provides economic support to needy families and individuals to help them pay heating costs during the winter months.
+Provides economic support to needy families and individuals to help them pay heating costs during the winter months and provides fans and limited window air conditioning units to vulnerable individuals in the summer.
 Funded entirely by contributions from private citizens, churches and other civic organizations.

 919-212-7083 (Wake County Human Services)